Go to Home Page Diana, Goddess of the Hunt — for Ancestors!

 If you want to increase the probability of making a match and speed up the progress of this project, please offer to subsidize a test, even if it's with just $10.
 Donations can easily be made through the project's General Fund (see above), and any specific subsidy can be listed below.
 If you have a line you want tested, please consider offering a subsidy to encourage a volunteer.

-male CARRICO (or variation) whose origin in Europe is known.
+any male CARRICO (or variation) whose origin in Europe is known.

-2. An anonymous donor is offering to subsidize the full cost of a 67 marker test for a patrilineal descendant of
+2. An anonymous donor is offering to subsidize the full cost of a 67-marker test for a patrilineal descendant of

 Peter CARRICO III (1722- )